cautor555/NumisList/readMe.txt

-NumisList version 2.0
+NumisList version 2.1

-** v2.0 integrates edit, removal, and photo functionality directly into the update collection panel as well as bug fixes and other updates
+** v2.0 Changes UI theme using custom swing objects, default colors and icons

 Thank you for using NumisList!